streetwriters/notesnook/README.md

 2. It is the minimum viable price you can spend to ensure your notes' privacy.
 (If you self host, the cheapest VPS will cost you around \$5).
 3. Your subscription is evidence that privacy is a global issue and should be addressed.
 That you care.

-If you still think $4.49/mo is too much, you are welcome to spend >$4.49/mo on some other privacy invasive note taking app. :)
+If you still think $4.49/mo is too much, you are welcome to spend >$4.49/mo on some other privacy invasive note taking app :)

 ## Contribute